microsoft/TypeScript-New-Handbook/chapters/Basics.md

 ## Static type-checking

 Think back to that `TypeError` we got earlier from calling a `string`.
-*Most people* don't like to get any sorts of errors when running their code - those are considered bugs!
+*Most people* don't like errors when running their code - those are considered bugs!
 And when we write new code, we try our best to avoid introducing new bugs.

 If we add just a bit of code, save our file, refresh our app, and immediately see the error, we might be able to isolate the problem quickly; but that's not always the case.